Javascript is not enabled.

-Exercise delivers a one-two punch by short-circuiting the stress response in two ways: First, it triggers the release of BDNF (brain-derived neurotrophic factor), which nourishes cell growth.
+Exercise delivers a one-two punch by short-circuiting the stress response, according to the Mayo Clinic.
+First, it triggers the release of brain-derived neurotrophic factor (BDNF), which nourishes cell growth.
 Second, it triggers the release of endorphins such as serotonin, dopamine and norepinephrine, brain chemicals that enhance feelings of well-being, ease muscle tension and improve sleep.

 Strength Moves